Cappielow: Temporary tenants

 In recent years, both Clydebank (after Boghead was closed) and Ayr United (whilst new flood lighting was installed at Somerset Park) have played home matches at Cappielow.

-Celtic U20 side play their home games at Cappielow, as well as it hosting regular youth international fixtures.
+Celtic U20 side played their home games at Cappielow from 2013-20, as well as it hosting regular youth international fixtures.

 UEFA

 Under-17 Championship

 Cappielow was one of three Scottish grounds to host matches in the UEFA Under-17 Championship in March 2012 (the others being Somerset Park and the Dumbarton Football Stadium).

 Youth League

 On 3 October 2013, Cappielow hosted a UEFA Youth League match between Celtic and Barcelona, with Barcelona winning 2–1.